-Creating an action environment may mean shutting off the automatic email notification feature (on your phone or Outlook account) or turning off your phone’s ringer at certain times during the day.
-It could mean removing the candy jar from your desk or logging off of Facebook, GASP!
+Creating an action environment may mean shutting off the automatic notification feature on your phone or email at certain times during the day.
+It could mean removing the candy jar from your desk or logging off of Facebook.

 Regardless, create an environment that encourages you to get things done.

 Acknowledging and celebrating your triumphs can serve as tremendous motivation to continue in your endeavors.
 Achievers don’t just work hard; achievers play hard too.